bjlittle/tephi/docs/tephi/src/customise.rst

    tephi.MIXING_RATIO_TEXT = {'color': 'green', 'va': 'bottom', 'ha': 'right', 'clip_on': True, 'size': 8}

-Humidity mixing ratio line frequency
+Humidity Mixing Ratio Line Frequency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The *frequency* at which humidity mixing ratio lines are plotted on the tephigram is controlled by the :data:`tephi.MIXING_RATIO_SPEC` list: